-A primary care provider (PCP) is your/your child's own doctor or health care clinic.
-Your PCP will take care of your/your child's medical needs and act as your/your child's main health care provider.
-If a specialist or tests are needed, your/your child's PCP will request them using a referral and tell you how to make an appointment.
-If you/your child needs to be admitted to the hospital, your/your child's PCP can also arrange this care.
+A primary care provider (PCP) is your or your child's own doctor or health care clinic.
+Your PCP will take care of your or your child's medical needs and act as your or your child's main health care provider.
+If a specialist or tests are needed, your or your child's PCP will ask them for a referral and tell you how to make an appointment.
+If you or your child needs to be admitted to the hospital, your or your child's PCP can also arrange this care.